vzubarieva/Pierre-s-Sweet-and-Savory-Treats.Solution/README.md

-# Name of the project
+# Pierre's Sweet and Savory Treats

 #### By: Viktoriia Zubarieva